 Starting the form with "what type of property do you have?" rather than "enter your email" shifts the psychological framing from data extraction to service matching.
 The visitor feels they're being helped, not captured.

 The form is the conversion engine.
-By starting with a property type selector and keeping step one non-personal, we remove the biggest friction point for holiday let owners — the fear of being immediately sold to.
-Once they’ve completed that first step, the sunk cost principle carries them through contact details.
+By starting with a property type selector and keeping step one non-personal.
+We remove the biggest friction point for holiday let owners: the fear of being immediately sold to.
+Once they’ve completed that first step, sunk cost carries them through contact details.

 "The biggest conversion killer in property management lead gen is the full-fields form on page one.
-Name, email, phone, property address, number of bedrooms — all at once.
+Name, email, phone, property address, number of bedrooms, all at once.
 Nobody fills that in cold.
-We break it down, make the first question feel like a preference not a commitment, and watch completion rates climb."
+We break it down, make the first question feel like a preference rather than a commitment, and watch completion rates climb."

 Webflow gave us the animation control and CMS flexibility to manage property photography cleanly.
-The accordion interactions are smooth without requiring custom JavaScript, and the platform’s hosting performance keeps load times sharp — important when the page is receiving paid traffic.
+The accordion interactions are smooth without custom JavaScript, and the platform’s hosting performance keeps load times sharp, which matters when the page is on paid traffic.

 Holiday homeowners increasingly research management options on mobile while travelling.
-The page was tested at every breakpoint — the form collapses cleanly, the accordion items have generous tap targets, and the platform logo bar reflows without crowding.
-The CTA button remains sticky on mobile to ensure it’s always reachable.
+We tested the page at every breakpoint.
+The form collapses cleanly, the accordion items have generous tap targets, and the platform logo bar reflows without crowding.
+The CTA button stays sticky on mobile so it’s always reachable.

 This page scores 82 out of 100.
 The hero messaging is sharp and specific, the platform logo bar adds instant authority, and the form’s non-personal first step is well-executed.
-Points are held back by the absence of a quantified outcome claim above the fold — a revenue metric or occupancy rate improvement would anchor the value proposition more concretely — and by the lack of a visible testimonial near the conversion point.
-The accordion features section is well structured but could benefit from outcome-framed headings rather than feature-framed ones.
+Points are held back by the absence of a quantified outcome claim above the fold (a revenue metric or occupancy rate improvement would anchor the value proposition more concretely) and by the lack of a visible testimonial near the conversion point.
+The accordion features section is well structured but could use outcome-framed headings rather than feature-framed ones.

 Browse our full collection of landing page examples to see how we apply these principles across industries.